 1. Comments Are Peer-Review: Discussing a counter-argument to the original post helps balance the viewpoint and encourages the writer and other comments to better define the original point.

-2. Comments Make a Community: By contributing you know are part of a small network of Pallimed commenters which provides a foundation for a growing community.
+2. Comments Make a Community: By contributing you now are part of a small network of Pallimed commenters which provides a foundation for a growing community.
 Often times the commenters answer each other's questions before any Pallimed writer gets a chance to reply.

 3. Comments Guide the Content: Sure blog topics are what we decide to write on, but how we decide to write on is influenced by great comments which open up new areas of interest.